yuriybabenko/demo_todo/README.md

 Implementation
 =====

-The project is powered by AngularJS on the front-end, Laravel 4 on the back-end, and MySQL.
-The front- & back-ends are completely decoupled and interact entirely through the API.
+The project is powered by AngularJS on the front-end, and Laravel 4 & MySQL on the back-end.
+The front- & back-ends are completely decoupled and interact solely through the API.

 The AngularJS front-end is served from the site.com/ domain root, while the back-end is served from site.com/ws/ (web service).